 Remember that the bigger you want your tattoo, the bigger the picture should be.
 This will make tracing the picture easier, so the artist does not have to stretch the picture before tracing, which can distort it.

-Choosing a Tattoo Artist for a Portrait Tattoo
+Choosing a Tattoo Artist for the Job

-Where to Put a Portrait Tattoo
+Where to Put It

 When choosing a size for your portrait tattoo, you will want to remember that the smaller the tattoo, the less detail you will see.
 The less detail in your finished tattoo may lead to a lesser quality portrait design.
 So, you will want to size your tattoo at least 4" x 6."